kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

 ## Prerequisites
 - Basic spreadsheet knowledge (Excel/Google Sheets)
-- The dataset included the image URLs, which can be hosted in GitHub/CMS.
+- The image set in the 'images' folder
 - Google account (for Colab)

 > #### A Note About Images